Cloud Cost Management FAQ

 Region selection (some regions use cleaner energy sources)

-Instance generation (newer hardware is more energy efficient)
+Instance generation (newer hardware is more energy-efficient)

 Workload scheduling (running during off-peak when grid is cleaner)